status-im/specs/README.md

 within Status clients, they will show up as SIPs in the future.

 To see more on this, please visit the current home: [vac protocol](https://specs.vac.dev).

+# Continuous Integration

+The site is built in [Our Jenkins CI](https://ci.status.im/job/website/job/specs.status.im/) based off of `master` branch.